axiom-data-science/sccoos-sass-calibration/sass/README.md

 * Scripps Pier from 132.239.117.226 to 172.16.117.233 (after a gap of ~1 day)

 These changes don't result in missing data.
 Just thought I'd mention it.

+## SIO SCS 2022 - The Ultimate Special Case

+The Self-Calibrating SeaPhOx installed at Scripps Pier in 2022 is its own thing.
+Here are the ways it is different from the others

+* Data files are whitespace delimited rather than comma delimited.
+Taylor said "It is straightforward to update the SCS firmware from tab-delimited to csv.
+Unfortunately, I can only do it with the sensor in hand and opening it up to flash the main controller.
+I can do this for all future deployments to keep the formats the same between all shore stations if that makes data ingestion and processing easier."
+But then Todd immediately contradicted him and told me to change my code instead.
+I do not know if they plan to change the format in the future, so the code can read both
+* Files are called "data_" instead of "data-".
+There is a yucky catch based on the instrument set sio-scs-2022 now, but that will break when the deployment changes.
+* IP address is 0.0.0.0.
+I had been using that to catch bad data, so that isn't possible now.
+* Lots more parameters in the file.